minyushov/Protobuf-ObjC/README.md

-# Protocol Buffers, Objective C iOS5
+# Protocol Buffers 2.5, Objective-C with ARC

 This is an ARC enabled version of the [Protocol Buffers in Objective C][protobuf-objc] project.
 It supports Protobuf 2.5.